matt-kempster/m2c/README.md

 ### Debugging poor results (Advanced)

-There are several options to `mips_to_c` which can be used to troubleshoot poor results.
+There are several options to `m2c` which can be used to troubleshoot poor results.
 Many of these options produce more "primitive" output or debugging information.

 - `--no-andor` ("Disable &&/||"): Disable complex conditional detection, such as `if (a && b)`.
 Instead, emit each part of the conditional as a separate `if` statement.
 Ands, ors, nots, etc. are usually represented with `goto`s.
 - `--no-switches` ("Disable irregular switch detection"): Disable "irregular" `switch` statements, where the compiler emits a single `switch` as a series of branches and/or jump tables.
 By default, these are coalesced into a single `switch` and marked with an `/* irregular */` comment.